atis/raid-pokemon-bot/README.md

 #### Command: /list

 The bot will allow you to via a list of the last 20 active raids, share and delete all raids which got shared to channels as a raid overview.

+#### Command: /delete

+Delete an existing raid poll.
+With this command you can delete a raid poll from telegram and the database.
+Use with care!

+Based on your access to the bot, you may can only delete raid polls you created yourself and cannot delete raid polls from other bot users.

 #### Command: /team